-Mr. Kinkade, CHMM, Vice President and Director of its Field Services Division, has over 20 years’ experience in environmental services.
+Mr. Kinkade, CHMM, President and Director of its Field Services Division, has over 20 years’ experience in environmental services.
 He is a geologist by education, and a soil vapor/vapor intrusion expert by training.
 He works with and was trained by Dr. Blayne Hartman, an internationally recognized expert in vapor intrusion.
 Flint has demonstrated Soil Vapor (SV) sampling techniques to regulators in CA, NJ, NH, MA, PA, CT, NC, MT, and USEPA Region II.
 He was on the national ASTM Vapor Intrusion Task Group that designed SV standards in the ASTM E2600 - 08 “Standard Practice for Assessment of Vapor Intrusion into Structures on Property Involved in Real Estate”.
 He is currently a member of the Interstate Technology & Regulatory Council (ITRC) Petroleum Vapor Intrusion team writing regulatory guidance for petroleum vapors, and the NJ Licensed Site Remediation Professionals Association (LSRPA) Vapor Intrusion team.

 Mr. Kinkade has done extensive SV work in industrial and residential settings, including preparing SV conceptual site models and workplans; installing active and passive sampling devices in near-slab and sub-slab locations; installing flux chambers; collecting indoor and ambient air samples; interpreting laboratory analysis data; and preparing reports for submittal to regulators.
 He has conducted SV sampling in AL, AZ, CA, CT DC, DE, MA, MD, ME, MT, NC, NY, PA, VA and NJ.